KEP-5677: DRA Resource Availability Visibility

 1. Asynchronous operation: User must wait for controller, unlike sync APIs

-• Mitigation: Processing is fast (seconds); kubectl wait helps
+• Mitigation: Processing is fast (seconds); kubectl wait --for=condition=Complete helps

 3. Not real-time: Shows point-in-time snapshot, not live data

-• Mitigation: Timestamp shows age; recreate for fresh data
+• Mitigation: Complete condition lastTransitionTime shows age; delete and recreate for fresh data

 Alternatives